 Welcome to ‘Clearing the Air,’ a series where we uncover the often-overlooked role of industrial utilities in air pollution

-Each week, we’ll dive into how everyday systems – diesel generators, air compressors, chillers, boilers – are silently contributing to India’s air quality challenges.
+We’ll dive into how everyday systems – diesel generators, air compressors, chillers, boilers – are silently contributing to India’s air quality challenges.

 Our goal?
 To arm you with reliable knowledge and actionable insights about how to play your part in creating a world where our families can finally stop coughing!